 Trumbull Library-Theater Building HVAC Replacement

 The existing air handling units for the Trumbull Library-Theater Building have operated beyond their useful lives, falling short of the building's performance needs.
 Coils and drain pans are leaking, and valves and controls are in need of replacement; this replacement will improve energy efficiency, indoor air quality, and reliability of the air distribution system for this facility.
 The two, multi-zone air handling units will be removed and replaced with two new units, including new VFDs, associated piping, valving, controls, and ductwork.
-The contract was recently awarded to Antenucci, Inc. and construction will commence at the beginning of June.
+Antenucci, Inc.'s on-site construction is underway.
 This project was designed by Karpinski Engineering, Inc. This Capitally-funded, General Contracting project is being managed via OAKS-CI.

 Trumbull Main Classroom Building Roof Replacement

 The Trumbull Campus Main Classroom Building's roofing system and large building fascia will be removed and replaced.
-The contract award is pending with the Apparent Low Bidder, Terik Roofing, Inc., for construction bids that were opened on April 24 for this project that was designed by Braun & Steidl, Architects, Inc. This Capitally-funded, General Contracting project is being managed via OAKS-CI.
+Terik Roofing, Inc.'s on-site construction should be completed by the end of August.
+This project was designed by Braun & Steidl, Architects, Inc. This Capitally-funded, General Contracting project is being managed via OAKS-CI.

 Tuscarawas Campus Site Development